ynarwal/tf-spa-s3-cloudfront/README.md

 ### Apply terraform changes

-Apply your Terraform configuration by running:
+Initialise your Terraform configuration by running:

+This facilitates mulultiple environments deployment by storing states in differnet bucket or different folders within same bucket.

 ```bash
 export AWS_REGION=